The Adobe Acrobat XI Family includes desktop products, mobile apps, and online services.

 LiveCycle Designer software is now sold separately.
 Visit the LiveCycle Designer product page for details.
 Acrobat XI Pro users can use the new FormsCentral desktop app for form creation; customers who upgrade to Acrobat XI Pro are also eligible for a free upgrade to the latest version of LiveCycle Designer.

 The following customers are eligible for a free upgrade:

 The one-time LiveCycle Designer upgrade is available in English, French, German, or Japanese.
 Eligible customers can choose which language they would like to receive.
 Visit the Customer Support Portal to request an upgrade.

 With Acrobat XI, you have three options for distributing fillable PDF forms.
 Simply click Distribute in the Forms panel of the Tools pane to see these options:

-When you open a free Adobe FormsCentral online service account, you can distribute one PDF or web form at a time and collect up to 50 responses.
-When you open a paid account, the Basic subscription lets you distribute up to five forms at any given time with up to 500 responses per form, and the Plus subscription lets you distribute an unlimited number of forms with up to 5,000 responses per form.
+When you open a free FormsCentral online service account, you can distribute one PDF or web form at a time and collect up to 50 responses.
+When you open a paid account, the FormsCentral Basic subscription lets you distribute up to five forms at any given time with up to 500 responses per form, and the FormsCentral Plus subscription (included when you subscribe to Acrobat XI Pro†) lets you distribute an unlimited number of forms with up to 5,000 responses per form.
 Terms of service may change.
 Visit the FormsCentral website for full pricing details.

 Acrobat XI is integrated with the EchoSign online service to let you easily send a document to others for signing, track the entire process, and store signed documents online.
 Simply choose Send For Signature in the Get Others to Sign panel of the Sign pane.
 You will need an active free or paid account with the EchoSign online service.